yagnavivek/PES_ASIC_CLASS/Error_solution.md

 ####  Solution :
   This error usually occurs if you have a gcc version less than 12.
 You can check it using ``` gcc --version``` to resolve this You have to upgrade your gcc version.
 To do that, follow the below commands

+  first try closing terminal,open again , go to the directory where the error popped up and execute ```./configure```

+  else

   ```
   sudo apt update
   sudo apt upgrade